 Dec 4, 2020 - Canada Emergency Business Account (CEBA) Loan Expanded

 On December 4, 2020, the Federal Government announced that small businesses are now able to access a second Canadian Emergency Business Account (CEBA) loan of up to $20,000 – on top of the initial $40,000 that was available previously.
 The application deadline is March 31, 2021 and repayment is by December 31, 2022.
 Small businesses and not-for-profits should contact their financial institution to apply for these loans.
 Learn more here about CEBA.

 Dec 8, 2020 - Small and Medium Enterprise Relaunch Grant Extended

 On December 8, the federal government announced an extension to the Small and Medium Enterprise Relaunch Grant to include businesses that have opened during the pandemic.
 Previously, new businesses were not eligible.
 Applications start Feb 4, 2021.
 Learn more.

 Nov 30, 2020 - New Grant for Tourism and Hospitality, Hotels, Arts and Entertainment Sectors

-On November 30, the federal government announced the creation of the The Highly Affected Sectors Credit Availability Program (HASCAP).
-This program will offer 100 per cent government-guaranteed financing for heavily impacted businesses (including those in sectors like tourism and hospitality, hotels, arts and entertainment) and provide low-interest loans of up to $1 million over extended terms, up to ten years.
-Rates will be lower than those offered in Business Credit Availability Program (BCAP) and beneath typical market rates for hard hit sectors.
+On November 30, the federal government announced the creation of The Highly Affected Sectors Credit Availability Program (HASCAP).
+This program will offer 100 percent government-guaranteed financing for heavily impacted businesses (including those in sectors like tourism and hospitality, hotels, arts and entertainment) and provide low-interest loans of up to $1 million over extended terms, up to ten years.
+Rates will be lower than those offered in Business Credit Availability Program (BCAP) and beneath typical market rates for hard-hit sectors.
 Details to be announced soon.